-Exploring Gaucho’s History
+Exploring Gaucho History

 In the Americas, few professions are romanticized quite like that of the cowboy.
 Images of rugged men dashing about on broncos have earned a place in both North and South American history, the hardships of their chosen lifestyle masked by the allure of wide open skies and days full of adventure.
 In this post we will explore the history of the Argentine gaucho.

 While the North American cowboy of the 19th century operated in generally organized and regulated ways, the Argentinean equivalent, known as gauchos, got their start hunting down escaped livestock and wild horses around the capital city of Buenos Aires.
 This fertile lowland area known as the Pampas would eventually become home to the gaucho, who vastly preferred the life of a lawless nomad to that of a city dweller.